 Yes: I like the use of geometric shapes, whereas competitors typically use rounded edges.

 Don’t Ask For “Quick” Photoshop (or Formatting) Fixes

-While Photoshop is much more user friendly than its earlier years, it is not a magic wand that instantly adjusts images for you.
+While Photoshop is much more user-friendly than its earlier years, it’s not a magic wand that instantly adjusts images for you.
 If that were the case, you would just do it yourself.
 There is time and work that goes into changing graphics and photos, so respect that time.
-There’s also a strong chance you’re asking for edits that won’t require Photoshop, but maybe Illustrator, InDesign or another software.
+There’s also a strong chance you’re asking for edits that won’t require Photoshop, but maybe Illustrator, InDesign, or another software.